3 Managing algorithmic complexity

 3.1.2 Overfitting vs. underfitting

-What about m1 - is m1 just complex enough, or is it too simple?
-Underfitting cannot be directly diagnosed, you just have to try around if making the model more complex can improve results on the validation data.
-Let’s try a random forest
+What about m1 — is it just complex enough, or too simple?
+Underfitting cannot be diagnosed as directly; you have to test whether making the model more complex improves results on the validation data.
+Let’s try a random forest:

 library(randomForest)